Go skating under the light of hundreds of tiki torches at Ontario’s original ice skating trail

-Mark your calendars, and plan to visit during one of the 2019 Fire & Ice nights.
-These nights expect to be busy, so if you want to have a quieter skate plan for one of their Thursday nights.
+Mark your calendars, and plan to visit during one of the 2024 Fire & Ice nights.
+These nights expect to be busy, so book your tickets in advance.

-All fire and ice nights run from 6pm – 9pm.
-Please note, on Fire and Ice nights the skate trail is closed for maintenance from 3pm until 6pm.
+All Fire & Ice nights run from 6pm – 9pm.
+Please note, on Fire & Ice nights the skating trail is closed for maintenance from 3pm until 6pm.

 Very Important ‘Insider’ Information

 - Fire & Ice nights are extremely popular.
 You must book in advance.